 Retreats.
 Jackie Suginaga

-A Day of Yoga for Grieving Hearts
+A Day of Yoga for Grieving Hearts — 29 March 2026

-This Day Retreat is an invitation to create space for yourself, your breath, your feelings, and your healing.
-Whether you’re grieving a person, a relationship, a former version of yourself, or simply feeling a little lost, we welcome you into a safe and nurturing environment — a space to reconnect, to ground, and to feel supported.
+This Day Retreat is a chance to create space — for yourself, your breath, your feelings, and your healing.Whether you are grieving a person, a relationship, a version of yourself, or just feeling a bit lost — we invite you to a safe space to reconnect, to ground and to feel supported.

 What the Day Includes:

-• Grounding breathwork and soothing sound
+• grounding breathwork and gentle sound

-• A mindful walk in the beautiful Cooley Hills
+• A mindful walk in the beautiful Cooley Hills — just to breathe and be

 • Deep rest and restorative yoga